Shutong-Song/NYC-taxi-Shiny-App/README.md

 ### background
-This is a project for my visualization course
+This is a project for my visualization course <br>
     - It uses NYC taxi data for 8/2013
     - It combined with the daily weather and borough (nta) information to the original data
     - It uses R shiny as the main tools